Economic analysis of climate change: Scenario-based assessments

 The long time scales and uncertainty when it comes to global warming have led analysts to develop "scenarios" of future environmental, social and economic changes.
 These scenarios can help governments understand the potential consequences of their decisions.

 The projected temperature in climate change scenarios is subject to scientific uncertainty (e.g., the relationship between concentrations of GHGs and global mean temperature, which is called the climate sensitivity).
 Projections of future atmospheric concentrations based on emission pathways are also affected by scientific uncertainties, e.g., over how carbon sinks, such as forests, will be affected by future climate change.

 One of the economic aspects of climate change is producing scenarios of future economic development.
 Future economic developments can, for example, affect how vulnerable society is to future climate change, what the future impacts of climate change might be, as well as the level of future GHG emissions.

 Scenarios are neither "predictions" nor "forecasts" but are stories of possible futures that provide alternate outcomes relevant to a decision-maker or other user.
 These alternatives usually also include a "baseline" or reference scenario for comparison.
 "Business-as-usual" scenarios have been developed in which there are no additional policies beyond those currently in place, and socio-economic development is consistent with recent trends.
 This term is now used less frequently than in the past.

 In scenario analysis, scenarios are developed that are based on differing assumptions of future development patterns.
 An example of this are the shared socioeconomic pathways produced by the Intergovernmental Panel on Climate Change (IPCC).
 These project a wide range of possible future emissions levels.

 Scenarios often support sector-specific analysis of the physical effects and economic costs of climate change.
 Scenarios are used with cost–benefit analysis or cost-effectiveness analysis of climate policies.

 Risk management

 Risk management can be used to evaluate policy decisions based a range of criteria or viewpoints.
 Another approach is that of uncertainty analysis, where analysts attempt to estimate the probability of future changes in emission levels.
 Considerations in a risk-based approach might include, for example, the potential for low-probability, worst-case climate change impacts.

-In a cost-benefit analysis, an acceptable risk means that the benefits of a climate policy outweighs the costs of the policy.
+In a cost-benefit analysis, an acceptable risk means that the benefits of a climate policy outweigh the costs of the policy.
 The rule used by many decision makers is that a risk is acceptable if the anticipated net present value is positive.
 The expected value is the mean of the distribution of expected outcomes.
 In other words, it is the average expected outcome for a particular decision.
 This criterion has been justified under the conditions that: